dreammakerwh/appinfo/term-of-service.md

 ## Terms of Use

-"App" as used here in refers to all products and services owned and operated by Voxel Box.
+"App" as used here in refers to all products and services owned and operated by Mini World Craft.

 ### Terms